jcgatica/scxib/README.md

 using a command line tool:
     ./bin/scxib -namespace DemoApp -page mainPage apps/demo_app/resources/MainPage.xib

+Some useful options:

+  - -sc_require {module_name}  - embeds an sc_require directive in front of class definition.
+Can be used more than once
+  - -debug - dumps the XSLT generated code before prettyfication - useful for trying to solve coding errors

 ## Requirements

-  - Interface Builder for XCode 3.2.x
+  - Interface Builder for XCode 3.2.x or 4.x
   - SproutCore

 ## Current Class Mappings

-  - NSWindow -> SC.Page
+  - NSWindow -> SC.MainPane
   - NSPanel -> SC.Panel
   - NSView -> SC.View
   - NSCustomView -> your app's custom view name